deeptools/pyGenomeTracks/README.md

   --outFileName OUTFILENAME, -out OUTFILENAME
-                        File name to save the image, file prefix in case multiple images are stored --fontSize FONTSIZE   Font size for the labels of the plot --dpi DPI             Resolution for the image in case the ouput is a raster graphics image (e.g png, jpg) --trackLabelFraction TRACKLABELFRACTION
+                        File name to save the image, file prefix in case multiple images are stored --fontSize FONTSIZE   Font size for the labels of the plot (default is 0.3 * figure width)
+  --dpi DPI             Resolution for the image in case the ouput is a raster
+                        graphics image (e.g png, jpg) (default is 72) --trackLabelFraction TRACKLABELFRACTION
                         By default the space dedicated to the track labels is 0.05 of the plot width.
 This fraction can be changed